tunroam/paper/report/707missing.md

 ### Adherence specification

 The Proof of Concept (PoC)
-&mdash; created using the installation scripts &mdash;
-does not implement the full protocol.
+(created using the installation scripts) does not implement the full protocol.

 The ability to set the `validate_certificate` flag is not implemented